elrobin/gov-affiliation-classifier/Readme.md

 ### Geographic Scope

-The `gov_level` field is currently defined and validated primarily for **USA** (federal, state, local).
+In v1.0, `gov_level` is primarily validated for U.S. affiliations (federal / state / local).
+For other countries, values may be `unknown` or `non_applicable`.
 The design is extensible to other countries, but administrative taxonomies are not yet country-specific.
-For non-US entities, the classifier may assign `gov_level="unknown"` or `gov_level="non_applicable"` depending on the organization type.

 ### Academic Use